maniospas/smoll/docs/tutorial_cli.md

     greet type "hi" # prints hi!
 ```

-Fine, so we saw how we can run a bunch of stuff.
+Fine, so we saw that type literals exist.
 How does this relate
 to the `str(status CHARS from 0)` syntax?
 We are actually allowed to
 use string literals as keywords within tuples/function arguments by replacing
 the comma.
 This counts as interweaving the keyword's corresponding literal